Murderous Mascots – Mysteries of Middletown Middle

 And the moment arrives, with Principal Sosa’s voice echoing through the electrified gymnasium, “Behold, the new nickname for Middletown Middle… Rocks!
 We shall now be known as Middletown Middle Rocks!”

-In an instant, chaos erupts throughout the gymnasium.
 People run in every direction, their voices panicking.
 Smoke fills the air, making it hard to see and adding to the confusion and fear that now dominates the scene.

+The gymnasium falls into an eerie silence.
 As the thick smoke slowly fades away, the students cautiously survey the scene, their eyes widening with astonishment.
 Above them, a gaping hole in the ceiling stares back, big enough to drive a truck through.
-Down on the floor, the remnants of the lusca sign lay charred and broken, a sad reminder of the intense explosion.
+A beam of sunlight shines through like a spotlight highlighting where the remnants of the Lusca sign lay charred and broken.

 “Middletown Middle… Rocks,” Ari whispers.